 Chinese stallholders who speak Tamil, Halal butchers, North Indian food wrapped in banana leaves, Taoist and Buddhist paraphernalia crabs from Sri Lanka, and weird and beautiful vegetables imported from Malaysia and India…just to name a few.
 Getting now why we are a little obsessed with Singapore’s diversity?

-All possible grocery needs are met with 284 assorted stalls, making Tekka Market the largest wet market in Singapore, and with some of the most extended operating hours of any market island-wide.
+All possible grocery needs are met with 284 different stalls, making Tekka Market the largest wet market in Singapore, and with some of the most extended operating hours of any market island-wide.
 This means Tekka can still be positively buzzing in the afternoon when most other spots wrap up around midday.
-If you are short on time, Tekka Centre also offers a 3-in-1 experience with the wet market, hawker food center and shopping upstairs meaning you can get more out of your Singapore stopover.
+If you are short on time, Tekka Centre also offers a 3-in-1 experience with the wet market, hawker food center, and shopping upstairs, meaning you can get more out of your Singapore stopover.

 Bring cash and an empty stomach!

 9. Try The Odeh Odeh Cake At The Malayan Council